 What kind of challenges would you ask?

 Magnesium for Bones is Vital

-Without an adequate amount of magnesium; the calcium does not absorb well.
-Calcium is prone to make deposits in soft tissues such as kidneys or joints.
-Kidney stones or arthritis can occur when magnesium is deficient, and the amount of calcium is abundant.
+Without an adequate amount of magnesium, the calcium does not absorb well.
+Calcium can make deposits in soft tissues such as kidneys or joints.
+Kidney stones or arthritis can occur when magnesium is deficient and the amount of calcium is abundant.

 Calcium metabolism depends on magnesium.
 Magnesium has multiple roles in the body’s metabolism.

 There Are Magnesium Benefits when Calcium is Involved.